 Treatments at an NHS dentist are very limited, meaning that you won’t have much selection when it comes to choosing an appointment.
 In comparison, private dental clinics provide a wide selection of dental treatments and cosmetic dentistry treatments that aren’t available with an NHS dentist.

-And, best of all, private dentists provide the ultimate high-quality service and care, with more experience, knowledge and training than an NHS dentist, combined with the latest dentistry facilities for the best dental care.
+And, best of all, private dentists in London provide the ultimate high-quality service and care, with more experience, knowledge and training than an NHS dentist, combined with the latest dentistry facilities for the best dental care.

 NHS dental appointments are also known to be rushed and delayed, whereas private dentists provide longer appointment times and therefore minimal waiting times and disruption to your day.